apprunjs/apprun-docs/docs/about.md

 ![edit code](https://dev-to-uploads.s3.amazonaws.com/uploads/articles/y0dc7t2lw0txqab2vus7.png)

-The user experiences have much improved with the capabilities of seeing the code results and trying the code in technical documents.
+The user experiences have improved with the capabilities of seeing the code results and trying the code in technical documents.

 ## Author Experience

-Not only is it much more attractive to the readers, but also the authors will feel it much more enjoyable when writing the documents.
+Not only is it much more attractive to the readers, but also the authors will feel it is much more enjoyable when writing the documents.

 ### Present the Live Code